FOREX-Yen slumps as BOJ keeps policy ultra-loose, dollar set for 10th weekly rise

 BOJ's defense of YCC frustrates investors https://tmsnrt.rs/43DmCLo

-(Reporting by Harry Robertson in London and Rae Wee in Singapore; Editing by Christopher Cushing, Sonali Paul and Christina Fincher)
+(Reporting by Harry Robertson in London and Rae Wee in Singapore; Editing by Christopher Cushing, Sonali Paul, Christina Fincher and Sharon Singleton)

 ((Harry.Robertson@thomsonreuters.com; Rae.Wee@thomsonreuters.com))